sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

         digitalWrite(pinG, HIGH);
     }

-5. Now you can upload the code to the R3 board, and you will see the number 2 displayed on the 7-segment display.
+5. Now you can upload the code to the Arduino Uno R3, and you will see the number 2 displayed on the 7-segment display.

 6. If you need to display other numbers, such as cycling through 1 to 6, using ``digitalWrite()`` to set each segment would make the code very long and the logic less clear.
 Here we use a function creation method instead.